 “We still have to make some significant changes both in this country and globally.
 The disparity between the haves and have-nots is stark, and social mobility is frighteningly limited.”

-Today, Diahann is still working to spread the idea of volunteerism and civic responsibility but in a new arena—the corporate world.
+In her next position, Diahann continued to spread the idea of volunteerism and civic responsibility but in a new arena—the corporate world.

-She has taken up the newly-created role of Executive Director for Corporate Responsibility at Time Warner Inc. As a senior member of the team, she has primary responsibility for the company’s programs and resources designed to encourage and and support employee community engagement, corporate investments in New York City, as well as implementing the company’s college internship program.
+She was the prerfect fit for the newly-created role of Executive Director for Corporate Responsibility at Time Warner Inc. As a senior member of the team, she had primary responsibility for the company’s programs and resources designed to encourage and support employee community engagement, corporate investments in New York City, as well as implementing the company’s college internship program.

 In many ways, Diahann’s journey captures the essence of what Hearts on Fire is about—following one’s inner voice and passion, identifying one’s personal gifts and using them to make life better for yourself and others.